 The bottom line is that like anything else, accepting housing vouchers has pros and cons.
 It could be very beneficial for small property management companies, self-employed landlords, or those that want to do some good in the world.
 However, it is imperative to make sure your property/company is set-up to handle any and all risks that may occur from accepting vouchers.
 Also, be sure you are financially stable enough to let the government regulate the rent prices.

 Need to learn more about housing vouchers or rental property management in Baltimore County?
-Bay Property Management Company is a third party property management firm with plenty of experienced staff members to assist with your Baltimore County property needs.
+Bay Property Management Company is a third party property management firm with plenty of experienced staff members to assist with your Northern Virginia property management needs.
+We proudly offer services throughout Maryland, Pennsylvania, Washington DC, and Northern Virginia.
 Follow our property management blog to learn more about the industry and keep up with new information!